CompVis/stable-diffusion/docs/installation/INSTALL_MAC.md

 There are several causes of these errors:

-1. Did you remember to `conda activate ldm`?
+1. Did you remember to `conda activate invokeai`?
 If your terminal prompt begins with "(invokeai)" then you activated it.
 If it begins with "(base)" or something else you haven't.